Chief minister (Pakistan): Eligibility

+The chief minister is elected through a majority in the provincial legislative assembly.
+This is procedurally established by the vote of confidence in the legislative assembly, as suggested by the majority party who is the appointing authority.

 Oath

 After the successful elections, the swearing is done before the governor of the province.
 The oath of office, according to the "Articles [2] 130(5) and 132(2)" of the constitution is as follows.

 (In the name of Allah, the most Beneficent, the most Merciful.)

 I, ____________, do solemnly swear that I will bear true faith and allegiance to Pakistan: